deepkaran/sandbox/indexing/markdown/mutation.md

 * __Checkpoint Accumulation Phase(Step 8-11)__

-  During this phase, all local Indexers accept messages from Router and store it in [Mutation Queue](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md).
+  During this phase, all local Indexers accept messages from Router and store it in [Mutation Queue](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md) (Step 8).
-The [High-Watermark Timestamp](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md) of local node is updated to reflect the current state of Mutation Queue.
+The [High-Watermark Timestamp](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md) of local node is updated to reflect the current state of Mutation Queue (Step 9-11).

 * __Stable Persistence Phase(Step 12-16)__

-  [Index Manager](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/overview.md#components) (based on the SYNC messages received and some algorithm) decides to create [Stability Timestamp](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md).
+  [Index Manager](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/overview.md#components) (based on the SYNC messages received and some algorithm) decides to create [Stability Timestamp](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md) (Step 12).
-  This decision along with the timestamp is broadcasted to all Indexers.
+  This decision along with the timestamp is broadcasted to all Indexers(Step 13).
 This triggers the processing of Mutation Queue at Indexer.
 Message are applied/skipped as required.
 In this example, Indexer1 will skip the DELETE msg received in Step10 since it has applied the INSERT already.

-  Messages from Mutation Queue are processed in order and applied as batch to the persistent storage.
+  Messages from Mutation Queue are processed in order and applied as batch to the persistent storage(Step14).
 Indexer will process the messages for each vbucket only till the Max Sequence Number in Stability Timestamp.

-  Once all Indexers respond to Index Manager about successful Stability Timestamp creation, Index Manager will update its Stability Timestamp.
+  Once all Indexers respond to Index Manager about successful Stability Timestamp creation(Step 15), Index Manager will update its Stability Timestamp(Step 16).
 This method ensures all Indexers have common stability points across which these can offer Index Scans.

   These common timestamps are necessary to prevent problems such as [Tearing Reads](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md) while doing a distributed range scan.